mdr-uma/bites_for_tikes/note.md

  -make empty chart visiable
  -display the error messages
  -handles logged in or not?
- -put the logic on no other users can visit someone else profile -fix the about page's picture(needs to be small and centered) -move copyright logo on bottom in charts index page.
+ -put the logic on no other users can't visit someone else profile -fix the about page's picture(needs to be small and centered) -move copyright logo on bottom in charts index page.
+ -need to add omniauth function and scope function.
+ -Your fields should be enclosed within a fields_with_errors class